• Skip to main content

 Variable salary

-Performance targets for the short-term incentive are determined in the beginning of each year.
-The performance criterion for the CEO, the heads of corporate functions and the majority of the division Presidents, in the short-term incentive program for 2019 was Group operating profit.
-One member of the Group Management had partly the same criterion as the CEO and partly an incentive criterion linked to the division.
+The performance criterion for the CEO, the heads of corporate functions and the majority of the operating unit Presidents, in the short term incentive program for 2018 was Group operating profit from product segments.
+One member of the Group Management had partly the same criterion as the CEO and partly incentive criteria linked to the operating unit.

-In the long term program that started in 2019, the performance criteria for the CEO and other members of the Group Management team is the accumulated Group operating profit (weight 75 percent) and the accumulated Group net sales from product segments (weight 25 percent) for the years 2019 to 2021.
-There will be no pay-out in relation to this criteria unless there is an improvement in relation to the comparable performance of the Group in 2018.
+In the long term program that started in 2018, the performance criteria for the CEO and other members of the Group Management team is the accumulated Group operating profit from product segments (weight 75%) and the accumulated Group Net Sales excluding SMD Logistics (weight 25%) for the years 2018 to 2020.
+There will be no pay-out in relation to this criteria unless there is an improvement in relation to the comparable performance of the Group in 2017.
 The costs for the long term program are expensed during the fiscal year when the compensation is earned based on an estimated outcome.
 At year end, a final estimate of the year’s cost is calculated based on the actual outcome.
 Adjustments of previously reported costs for the long term programs are also reported when the estimated outcome is updated for each program during the performance period.
 As the long term program extends over three years the final result will be established at the end of the three year performance period.

 In addition to the programs noted above, GMT members residing in the US also participated in a three-year local program.
 This local program extends over three years, with a new program starting every second year.
 Accordingly, this program can generate an outcome every second year.
 The maximum outcome of this plan corresponds to a fixed annual salary every second year.